joesmith1310/dupeify/README.md

 ### GET /api/dupes/:id

 Expects the mongoose id of a designer product as a url parameter.
-Responds with a list of JSON objects each representing a dupe product that is a match with the specified designer product.
+Responds with a list of JSON objects each representing a product match from the Dupe database.
+Note: This does not return a list of the dupe products themselves but a list of match information objects i.e. designerid, dupeid, category 1 match, category 2 match etc.